 Let’s get started on our preferred methods for cleaning damaged vinyl flooring so you can say goodbye to stains for good.

-Rubbing alcohol is very effective in removing pen and cosmetic stains.
+Rubbing alcohol is very effective in removing pen and cosmetic stains from linoleum floors, and is the best way in my experience to remove stains from vinyl flooring.

-Using a clean white cloth, dunk it in rubbing alcohol.
+- Using a clean soft cloth, dunk it in rubbing alcohol.

-It should be rubbed over the soiled or discoloured region.
+- It should be rubbed over the soiled or discolored region.
 The discoloration will be removed by the alcohol.

 When required, a solution of dish soap and water can be used to clean your vinyl floors.
-Try this approach for a deeper clean, especially if you have imbedded dirt:
+Try this approach for a deeper clean, especially if you have embedded dirt:

-- 1 cup apple cider vinegar in a gallon of warm water The apple cider vinegar cleans the floors softly.
+- 1 cup of apple cider vinegar in a gallon of water The apple cider vinegar cleans the floors softly.

 - One spoonful of dish soap should be added.
 The dirt will be lifted and removed by the dish soap.